24/7 Emergency Plumber Greenwich | Verified, Insured & Fast Response

 Two things shape Greenwich’s plumbing risk profile: the housing stock and the water supply.

-Cold weather places particular demands on older plumbing — loft pipe runs in Victorian terraces across SE18 are especially exposed when temperatures drop, and burst pipes in these locations are more likely during cold spells.
+Cold weather places particular demands on older plumbing — pipework can be exposed in older terraced houses where it runs through lofts or unheated voids, and burst pipes in these locations are more likely during cold spells.
 Boilers that have not fired since spring can also reveal faults the moment they are needed.

 Hard water across Greenwich’s SE postcodes

-As confirmed by Thames Water, the water supply across Greenwich’s SE postcodes is classified as hard water.² Limescale builds inside pipes, on boiler heat exchangers and around shower valve cartridges.
+Thames Water says most water in South-East England is hard.² Limescale builds inside pipes, on boiler heat exchangers and around shower valve cartridges.
 Scale on a heat exchanger can reduce boiler efficiency over time.
-The Health and Safety Executive strongly advises that all gas appliances, flues and pipework should be regularly maintained and serviced at least annually by a Gas Safe registered engineer — in hard water areas like Woolwich and Thamesmead, that servicing is particularly important.⁴
+The Health and Safety Executive advises that all gas appliances, flues and pipework should be regularly maintained and serviced at least annually by a Gas Safe registered engineer.⁴

 Shared drainage in Greenwich’s terrace streets